PrismLibrary/Prism/README.md

 The Prism Template Pack is available on the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/e7b6bde2-ba59-43dd-9d14-58409940ffa0).
 To install, just go to Visual Studio -> Tools -> Extensions and Updates... then search for **Prism** in the online gallery:

 ![Visual Studio Gallery](images/prism-visual-studio-gallery.jpg)

-### Visual Studio for Mac Addin

-The Prism Template Studio and Developer Toolkit is available from the Visual Studio Mac Extensions Gallery.

 ## Plugins